cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 The SHA1 hash of the `nand.bin` will not match the hash stored in `nand.bin.sha1`.
 This is because dumpTool adds additional data known as a NO$GBA footer to the `nand.bin` file after the SHA1 hash is calculated.
 You can use the [hiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases){:target="_blank"} to create a copy without the footer.
 {: .notice--info}

+Store this NAND backup in a safe spot, one where you won't lose it.
+These backups will save you from a brick and/or help you recover files from the NAND image if anything goes wrong in the future.

 ## Installing Unlaunch
 1. Navigate your SD card using GodMode9i to find and launch `UNLAUNCH.DSI`.